akritrim/akritrim-colab/README.md

 A three-pane collaboration TUI that puts you between Claude and Codex inside any repository.
 You direct, they implement and review.

-Produly made by Claude code, Codex and me :)
+Proudly made by Claude code, Codex and me :)
 > Requires [Claude CLI](https://docs.anthropic.com/en/docs/claude-code) and [Codex CLI](https://github.com/openai/codex) installed and authenticated.

 ## Demo Video